 Additionally, our Officers will receive annual in-service training in effective special needs communication and special needs de-escalation techniques.

-The first registration event will take place at the Main Street Spring Festival on April 17, 2021 from 10:00 AM to 2:00 PM.
+A registration event will take place at the Festival in the Park on May 1, 2021 from 3:00 PM to 7:00 PM.
 We will have tents set up downtown and staff available to answer any questions you may have.
 We look forward to meeting our PROJECT SNAP participants.

-Registration will also be available M-F from 7:30 to 4:30 at the Police Department in Enterprise City Hall any time after April 17, 2021.
-Participants must be registered by a parent or legal guardian.
+Registration is also available M-F from 7:30 to 4:30 at the Police Department in Enterprise City Hall any time after April 17, 2021.
+Participants under the age of 18 must be registered by a parent or legal guardian.

 To foster relationships and communication between Officers and the special needs community of Enterprise with training for personnel and community outreach.